-Unfortunately, a specific treatment for Zika virus is yet to be developed, so for now the treatment of Zika virus, once it is diagnosed, consists of symptom treatment.
-Usually doctors recommend rest, drinking a lot of fluids and taking fever and pain relieve medication.
-But keep in mind that the pain relievers shouldn’t be so called non-steroidal anti-inflammatory drugs or NSAIDs like aspirin, ibuprofen or naproxen, because they can increase the risk of bleeding in case the Zika virus turns out to actually be Dengue fever.
+Unfortunately, a specific treatment for Zika virus is yet to be developed, so for now, the treatment of Zika virus, once it is diagnosed, consists of symptom treatment.
+Usually, doctors recommend rest, drinking a lot of fluids and taking fever and pain relieving medication.
+But keep in mind that the pain relievers shouldn’t be so-called non-steroidal anti-inflammatory drugs or NSAIDs like aspirin, ibuprofen or naproxen, because they can increase the risk of bleeding in case the Zika virus turns out to actually be Dengue fever.

 Mosquitoes that carry Zika virus